-Other revenues - Other revenues increased by 7.3% (\$834) in 2013 compared to a 16% (\$2,170) decrease in 2012.
+Other revenues - Other revenues increased by 29% (\$3,534) in 2014 compared to a 7% (\$834) increase in 2013.
 Other revenues include: revenues from billings to the Fort Worth Transportation Authority (The T) for their share of the Trinity Railway Express (TRE) commuter rail service; toll credits received from the State of Texas as a local match for FTA capital grants; and alternative fuel tax credits.
-The following factors contributed to increases in 2013: a gain on disposal of assets from sales of old buses and paratransit vans; an increase in alternative fuel tax credits received due to compressed natural gas (CNG) use on the new bus fleet; and increase in mineral lease revenues due to increased fuel drilling activities on properties leased from DART.
-The decrease in 2012 is due to less alternative fuel tax credit received during 2012 compared to 2011.
-The following charts summarize revenues for fiscal years 2011 through 2013.
+Factors contributing to the increases in both 2014 and 2013 include a gain on disposal of assets and an increase in alternative fuel tax credits received due to conversion of diesel fuel operated buses to compressed natural gas (CNG) operated new bus fleet and paratransit vehicles.

+The following charts summarize revenues for fiscal years 2012 through 2014